 I love (stereotypical) French girl style.
 The simplicity, the balance of modern style with timeless classics…it is what I try to emulate in most of my every day wardrobe.
 Leaning into that je ne sais quoi personal style has helped me refine my wardrobe and invest in staples that I wear again and again.

-Of course the term “affordable” is all relative based on your income and willingness to spend what amount of your budget on clothing.
+Of course the term “affordable” is all relative based on your income and willingness to spend what percentage of your budget on clothing.
 But here I am sharing everything from the more mid-range price point brands to those that price most of their pieces under $200.

 Some of the brands included are more focused on investment pieces as well so keep that in mind as you’re shopping.

-27 Affordable French Clothing Brands
+31 Affordable French Clothing Brands

 Sezane

-The go-to for easy, effortless French women style.
+This is my go to French brand.
 I adore their essential pieces the most and love that while they offer gorgeous boots and leather jackets for the $400-$500 range, the majority of their line is priced under $250.

 The Gaspard sweater made the brand Instagram famous (seen above) and don’t miss their iconic trench coat, either.